tedyoung/kid-bank/TasksToDo.md

 ## Today

-1. Add running balance to web account view
+1. Rework the account view page to use Tailwind CSS

 1. Add interest earned total to header of web pages

-1. Rework the account view page to use Tailwind CSS

 1. Extract the account header to a template to be used on all pages